SaeedYasin/templates/svelte-counter-example/README.md

 ## Using this template

-Run this command to create a new my-extension named folder using this template,
+Run this command to create a new my-project named folder using this template,

 ```bash
 npx degit SaeedYasin/templates/svelte-counter-example my-project